kwy518/academic-kickstart/content/home/experience.md

   date_start = "2020-01-01"
   date_end = "2020-05-23"
   description = """
-  * Developed ETL processing, maintained the database from a variety of data sources, utilized Python to deploy multithreaded data processing algorithms on AWS EC2
+  * Developed ETL processing, maintained the database from a variety of data sources, utilized **Python** to deploy multithreaded data processing algorithms on **AWS EC2**
-  * Created Web Crawler, parsed HTML by Python to scrape daily reports from NYU online server and developed the real-time report updated system with Google Drive API
+  * Created Web Crawler, parsed HTML by **Python** to scrape daily reports from NYU online server and developed the real-time report updated system with Google Drive API
-  * Developed NYU IT website by Python Flask, designed front-end with Bootstrap package, created back-end functions such as search engine, login system, and automatically updated system, deployed the whole flask application on AWS Lambda
+  * Developed NYU IT website by **Python Flask**, designed front-end with Bootstrap package, created back-end functions such as search engine, login system, and automatically updated system, deployed the whole flask application on **AWS Lambda**
   """

 [[experience]]